mjpaul3/Portable-Plotter-Robot/Notebooks/Shinan Calzoni/README.md

 Brief meeting regarding progress, at this point we are looking to order parts, communicate with machine shop.

 ##10/28/24 Dongming Meeting 6

+Another brief meeting, discussed parts.
+Particularly motor of choice, 6 V gear motor with encoder.

+##11/5/25 Dongming Meeting 7

+Discussed plans to meet with machine shop, at this point received most parts.

+##11/11/24 Machine Shop - Gregg Meeting

+Handed off parts as well as schematic and measurements in order for the machine shop to produce the chassis.
+Described need for pen actuator, etc.

+##12/4/24 Final Demo Preparation

+Printed out necessary docs, got